xjtu-enre/ENRE-ts/docs/relation/export.md

         -   from: file:'<File base="file0" ext="ts">'
             to: variable:'variable'
             loc: file0:22:5
-            alias: V
-            kind: value
+        -   from: alias:'V'
+            to: variable:'variable'
+            loc: file0:22:17
+            type: aliasof
         -   from: file:'<File base="file0" ext="ts">'
             to: function:'func'
             loc: file0:23:5
-            alias: F
-            kind: value
+        -   from: alias:'F'
+            to: function:'func'
+            loc: file0:23:13
+            type: aliasof
         -   from: file:'<File base="file0" ext="ts">'
             to: class:'Class'
             loc: file0:24:5
-            alias: C
-            kind: value
+        -   from: alias:'C'
+            to: class:'Class'
+            loc: file0:24:14
+            type: aliasof
         -   from: file:'<File base="file0" ext="ts">'
             to: type alias:'OptionalNumber'
             loc: file0:25:5
-            alias: N
-            kind: value
+        -   from: alias:'N'
+            to: type alias:'OptionalNumber'
+            loc: file0:25:23
+            type: aliasof
         -   from: file:'<File base="file0" ext="ts">'
             to: enum:'Enum'
             loc: file0:26:5
-            alias: E
-            kind: value
+        -   from: alias:'E'
+            to: enum:'Enum'
+            loc: file0:26:13
+            type: aliasof
         -   from: file:'<File base="file0" ext="ts">'
             to: interface:'Interface'
             loc: file0:27:5
-            alias: I
-            kind: value
+        -   from: alias:'I'
+            to: interface:'Interface'
+            loc: file0:27:18
+            type: aliasof
 ```

 ###### Renamed export: Rename to a string literal

-The spec supports rename an export with a string literal, and it has to be renamed again to a valid identifier whiling importing, continue reading [the import side](./import.md#named-import-rename-string-literals-to-valid-identifiers) to learn how to do that.
+The spec supports rename an export to a string literal, and it has to be renamed again to a valid identifier whiling importing, continue reading [the import side](./import.md#named-import-rename-string-literals-to-valid-identifiers) to learn how to do that.

 However, neither WebStorm's parser nor TypeScript support this feature.